Same-Day Virtual & Telehealth Appointments — North Carolina

 Schedule an Initial ADHD Evaluation

-Book an appointment with a licensed NC psychiatric provider who offers telehealth ADHD evaluations.
-Many providers — including Pinnacle BHW — offer same-day or next-day availability.
-The initial appointment is typically 45–60 minutes and conducted via secure video.
+Book a visit with a licensed NC mental health provider who offers online ADHD evals.
+Many providers, including Pinnacle BHW, offer same-day or next-day slots.
+The first visit is usually 45 to 60 minutes via video.

 Learn about our ADHD evaluation process →